thehalvo/homeostasis/README.md

 Homeostasis currently provides support for the following programming languages:

-- **Python**: Primary language with comprehensive support for most Python frameworks
+- **Python**: Primary language with extensive support for most Python frameworks
 - **JavaScript/TypeScript**: Support for Node.js environments and common JavaScript errors
 - **Java**: Support for Java exceptions, Spring Framework, Hibernate/JPA, and concurrency issues
 - **Go**: Support for Go runtime errors, goroutine management, and web frameworks like Gin and Echo